Superhzf/PaperImplementation/Resnet/README.md

 As a result, this implementation can see `90.51%` accuracy on the test set based on the setups below.
 If normalizing the dataset using the accurate mean and std, probably it will further improve the accuracy.

 `log_2022` is the log file using `seed=2022` and `log_2023` is the log file using `seed=2023`.
 You may have to write extra code to generate the log file yourself.
-I run the code on a machine using `sbatch` and the file is generated automatically.
+I run the code on a machine using `sbatch` and the log file is generated automatically.

 # Usage